element14 Community

 • kmikemoo

-0 kmikemoo 1 month ago
+0 kmikemoo over 2 years ago

 feiticeir0 I did not find your Shelly board on the internet, however... if the wire closest the oscillator is your antenna, the lower picture appears to have a shorter one than the upper picture.
 It's definitely a smaller gauge, but that shouldn't be of much impact.
 Length does matter.
 I would duplicate the length for the one that is operating correctly and try it on the other one.